 Hafnium exhibits a marked tendency to gall and work harden.
 Therefore, higher than normal clearance angles on tools are needed to penetrate the previously work hardened surface and cut a clean course chip.
 Good results can be obtained with both cemented carbide and high speed tools.
 However, the cemented carbide usually provides a better finish and higher productivity.
-Hafnium machine’s to an excellent finish, and the operation requires somewhat little horsepower compared with that of alloy steel.
+Hafnium machine’s to an excellent finish due to the hafnium properties, and the operation requires somewhat little horsepower compared with that of alloy steel.
 Fine chips should not be allowed to accumulate on or near the machining equipment because they can be easily ignited.
 The chips should be continually removed and stored, preferably under water in remote and isolated areas that are far removed from the production site.

 |Thermal Conductivity:||.230 W/cm/°K @298.2°K|

 |Thermal Neutron Cross Section:||115 Barns|